 Cornerstone Razor Blades & Men Shaving Supplies

-This razor service expanded their channel strategy to reach new audiences to generate quality leads at their target CPA.
-From 5,000 members, they reached about 110,000 members – a 2,100% increase.
+This razor service expanded their channel strategy to reach new audiences and generate quality leads at their target CPA.
+From 5,000 members, they reached about 110,000 members — a 2,100% increase.
 Get the full case study here.

 Key Takeaways